zuhririzqi/Mineral-Database/Readme.md

 ##  Project Organization

-The directory structure of IndoMarket project looks like this:
+The directory structure of Database Mineral project looks like this:
-        .
 ├── Readme.md                           -- The top-level README for developers using this project.
 ├── Data
-            ├── Database_Filtered.csv       -- Database that already filtered to columns that wanted ├── Export_Database.py          -- Codes to export database
+│   ├── Database_Filtered.csv           -- Database that already filtered to columns that wanted
+│   ├── Export_Database.py              -- Codes to export database
-            └── Mineral Database.csv        -- Original database
+│   └── Mineral Database.csv            -- Original database
 └── scr
     ├── Function.py                     -- Function codes
     ├── Mineral Database.py             -- Main program

 ## Contribute

 If you want to give some contribution for Mineral Database App improvement,